- Ranking well takes time – generally 2 to 5 months from the time work is begun.

 Keeping or improving a website’s ranking in search results is often as much work as getting there in the first place.

-If you’d rather we worry about this stuff because you have been lost since paragraph two, please check out our Services page.
-We offer a monthly maintenance plan that can be used to work on search engine ranking, as well as a tailored submission program for new and existing websites.
+If you’d rather we worry about this stuff because you have been lost since paragraph two, let us know.
+We offer monthly retainer plans that can be used to work on search engine ranking, as well as a tailored submission program for new and existing websites.
+Plans start at $500/month.